-There are still those who believe CBD and cannabis are the same thing.
+There are still those who believe CBD and cannabis are the same things.
 The polarization that comes from this plant is going to translate into the world of CBD.
 This is not what we want.
 CBD is just one of many different chemical compounds, known as cannabinoids, found in the cannabis plant.
 Each of these compounds has its own unique range of exciting properties.

 CBD will not make you feel high because it is non-intoxicating.
 The core psychoactive component of cannabis is THC, another cannabinoid naturally produced by this plant.
 Even though CBD and THC share the same molecular structure, they have very different properties.
 When CBD is extracted from the cannabis plant, it can sometimes come with trace amounts of THC.
 Legally, CBD products cannot have a THC content higher than 0.2%.

 CBD products, like CBD oil and CBD capsules, should only be used for general wellbeing and not to treat specific ailments.
 Over the last few years, we have certainly seen a staggering amount of evidence to suggest that CBD could potentially help.

 In the UK, CBD products are to be sold and consumed as food supplements.
 You should not be taking these food supplements in place of prescribed medicine for the treatment of ailments.
 While there is no harm in this and CBD could potentially help to alleviate the symptoms, it should not be seen as the primary solution.